fxn-m/university/Schedule Optimisation/README.md

-# schedule-optimisation 🏭
+# Schedule Optimisation 🏭
-Solves a mixed integer linear programming problem describing the optimal schedule for a production system

-See the full report <a href="https://github.com/fxn-m/schedule-optimisation/blob/main/MENGM0056_Product_And_Production_Systems_G109.pdf">here</a>

-## Project Summary:
+♻ **Idea**:
+The core concept is to determine the optimal schedule for a production system.
+Using mixed integer linear programming, it strategically allocates station operators' tasks in a 250-day working cycle, aiming to maximize final product output while avoiding wasteful overproduction.

+🛠️ **Approach**:
+Key Performance Indicators to be optimized:
 - SU = System Utilisation
 - WIP = Work in Process

+**Model Structure**:
-The system describes a set of station operators whose working cycles are divided into sequentially executed time steps, each day of a 250 working day cycle.
-Each time step is an uninterruptible sub-task of station operation and also a basic scheduling unit.
+- Each day is divided into time steps, with each time step representing an uninterruptible sub-task.

-An optimal schedule produces as many final products  as possible whilst minimising overproduction of all other parts.
-With the objective function formulation , if all constraints are met, the optimal solution will tend to assign workers to be idle, instead of assigning workers to jobs that produce no value.
-This simplifies the calculation of SU and WIP.

-In this model, each station is operated throughout the time step by the same operator – such that ‘operator’ and ‘station’ are analogous.

-The average SU can be improved by organising fewer workers to carry out the most valuable tasks at the time they are required – the point of demand.
-The effect of a demand constraint combined with an encoding of the dependency between components and assemblies in the model creates an artificial, internal demand for each component.
-This ensures that each activity carried out is necessary to meet the product demand – forcing production of useful components.

-Equation 5 adds a constraint that forces a down-time  to be observed after every change between jobs $j$ and $j'$, where $j'$ is any job that can be carried out on the same machine as job $j$, other than $j$.

-##### *Objective Function*
+- The model emphasizes efficiency.
+If all constraints are met, it prioritizes keeping workers idle over assigning non-value producing tasks.
+- In the system, there's an equivalence between an 'operator' and a 'station'.
+- Average SU is elevated by aligning fewer workers to the most essential tasks when needed.
+- A combination of demand constraint and dependencies between components ensures each component is necessary for the final product.

+***Objective Function***

 $$
 \max_{d,\ a,\ m,\ l}